Error: Contact form not found.

 What to Do Before Filing Chapter 7

-Knowing what to do before filing Chapter 7 bankruptcy can make the difference between a smooth process and costly delays.
-Chapter 7 bankruptcy offers debt relief for individuals facing overwhelming financial hardship, but proper preparation is crucial for success.
-This guide outlines the critical steps you must complete before submitting your petition to ensure the best possible outcome.
+Knowing what to do before filing Chapter 7 bankruptcy can help you avoid delays and procedural issues.
+Chapter 7 bankruptcy provides a legal process for addressing certain debts during financial hardship, and proper preparation is important.
+This guide outlines key steps to complete before submitting your petition.

 Mandatory Requirements: Complete Credit Counseling First

 Before filing Chapter 7 bankruptcy, you must complete credit counseling from an approved agency within 180 days of your filing date.
 This requirement cannot be waived except in extreme circumstances.
-The counseling session typically lasts 60-90 minutes and costs between $10-$50.
+The counseling session typically lasts about an hour and may involve a fee set by the approved agency.

 During credit counseling, you’ll review your financial situation, explore alternatives to bankruptcy, and receive a certificate of completion.
 Keep this certificate safe—you cannot file without it.
 The counselor will help you understand what to do before filing Chapter 7 and whether bankruptcy is your best option.